buccancs/fyp-multi-sensor-recording-system/.junie/guidelines.md

+move future ideas to backlog.md keep cognitive complexity under 15 minimal commenting test every feature repeatedly
+100% test coverage
+use eslint and prettier
-move future ideas to backlog.md keep cognitive complexity under 15 minimal commenting do not declare something as "done" if it is not tested extensively build and run app on samsung device after each change
+do not declare something as "done" if it is not tested extensively build and run app on samsung device after each change